shriyasankhyan/DSA/README.md

 **For example** ,
 LE001_1920 means that it is leetcode easy problem(LE) , I have solved it the very first (001) ,_ to separate and 1920 is the leetcode problem number.
+After this , somewhere I have written good question for good questions and somewhere I have mentioned the algorithm or question related information.